Occlusion-Robust Online Multi-Object Visual Tracking using a GM-PHD Filter with CNN-Based Re-Identification: Related Work

 The two common implementation schemes of the PHD filter are the Gaussian mixture (GM-PHD filter~\cite{VoMa06}) and Sequential Monte Carlo (SMC-PHD or particle PHD filter~\cite{VoSinDou05}).
 Though the PHD filter is the most widely adopted RFS-based filter in computer vision due to its computational efficiency (it has a linear complexity with number of targets and observations), it is weak in handling miss-detection.
 This is because the PHD filter is designed originally for radar tracking applications where the number of miss-detections is very low as opposed to the visual tracking applications where significant number of miss-detections occur due to occlusion.
 The work in~\cite{SonYooYow19} tried to alleviate the miss-detection problem of the PHD filter using occlusion group management strategy.
 However, it introduces an energy minimization problem for obtaining an optimal hypothesis which poses more computation though the author(s) speeded it up using C++ implementation.
 In this work, we overcome not only the miss-detection problem but also the labeling of targets in each frame for real-time visual tracking applications.

-Incorporating deep appearance information into multi-target tracking algorithms improves the tracking performance as demonstrated in works such as~\cite{KimLiCip15,KimLiReh18,Kim17,FuSngNaq18,Baisa2019}.
+Incorporating deep appearance information into multi-target tracking algorithms improves the tracking performance as demonstrated in works such as~\cite{KimLiCip15,KimLiReh18,Kim17,FuSngNaq18,Baisa2019,JinChaYan20,JinFanJoh18}.
 In fact, object detection, appearance modeling, motion modeling and filtering are the main components of visual tracking.
 The way these components are integrated and how they are modeled makes difference.
 For instance, multi-output regularized least squares (MORLS) framework has been used to learn appearance models online and are integrated into a tree-based track-oriented MHT (TO-MHT) in~\cite{KimLiCip15}.
 The same author has trained a bilinear long short-term memory (LSTM) on both motion and appearance and has incorporated it into the MHT for gating in~\cite{KimLiReh18}.
+A tracklet siamese network with constrained clustering has been proposed in~\cite{JinFanJoh18}.
 These trackers are, however, computationally demanding and operate offline.
+A joint detection, feature extraction and tracking with an end-to-end training has been proposed in~\cite{JinChaYan20}.
 Appearance models of objects are also learned in the same fashion as in~\cite{KimLiCip15} to integrate into a generalized labeled multi-Bernoulli (GLMB) filter~\cite{Kim17}.
 Deep discriminative correlation filters have also been learned and integrated into the PHD filter in~\cite{FuSngNaq18,ZeyFedJon19}.
 Though the latter three trackers~(\cite{Kim17,FuSngNaq18,Baisa2019}) work online, they are computationally demanding to be applied to time-critical real-time applications.